timoklimmer/powerproxy-aoai/README.md

 ## Known Issues
 - Due to limitations by OpenAI, the exact number of consumed tokens is not available when requests ask for a streaming response.
 In that case, an approximation based on code provided by OpenAI is used.
-Once exact numbers are available for streaming responses, this repo will be updated.
+Once exact numbers are available for streaming responses, this repo will be updated (will be available in Azure soon).
 For non-streaming responses, token numbers are exact.
+- Does not integrate with the Chat Playground in Azure OpenAI because there is no way to inject PowerProxy in between.

 ## Authors
 - Timo Klimmer, Microsoft (lead)
 - Clémense Lesné, Microsoft
+- Masha Stroganova, Microsoft
+- ...and further friends (see [here](https://github.com/timoklimmer/powerproxy-aoai/graphs/contributors) for more)

 ## Contributing
 If you want to contribute, feel free to send pull requests.
 After successful review, we will merge